batchunag/notes/Git.md

 git rebase --onto A B C
 > Take the diff (B and C) and play it on A but checkout the branch as C.
 So checking out

+git rebase master topic == (git checkout topic) + (git rebase master)
+> Replay changes in topic, on master branch.
+And checks out as topic.

+`git rebase -i HEAD~3`
+>Can squash recent 3 commits into one. (works on the same branch).
+	Not confirmed when the branch is pushed -> Probably overwrites.

 #rename a branch